neilk/lru-memoize/README.md

 - You can afford to burn more memory storing results
 - You don't mind the cache lifetime being tied to node's lifetime

-Note that the LRU cache is right in the node process, and thus does not need to be serialized, and can even share objects.
-This can make it much faster or more convenient than using an external cache server like [memcached][2]
+Note that the LRU cache is right in the node process, and thus complex data structures do not need to be serialized, and can even share objects.
+This can make it much faster or more convenient than using an external cache server like [memcached][2].

 ### Options